Skip to Content

 • July 24: Pettingill Endowed Lecture in Natural History.
 Dr. Matt McCary is an assistant professor of BioSciences at Rice University.
 McCary studies the relationship between soil biodiversity and ecosystem functioning within the context of global change.
 His multidisciplinary research program includes observational and experimental studies, mathematical and statistical modeling, and molecular techniques.
 The questions he investigates involve invasive species and urbanization.
 UMBS Talk Title: "Aquatic Insects Transform Terrestrial Ecosystems: Lessons From Subarctic Iceland."
 Read his bio on the Rice University website.

 • July 31: Hann Endowed Lecture in Ornithology.
 Dr. Noah Whiteman is a professor of integrative biology and molecular and cell biology at the University of California, Berkeley, and director of the Essig Museum of Entomology.
 He studies the ancient battles in Darwin’s “war of nature,” where many of the chemicals we use and abuse were made.
 The evolutionary biologist is the author of the book “Most Delicious Poison: The Story of Nature's Toxins — from Spices to Vices”.
-His UMBS talk is titled “How the Early Bird Catches the Worm: Co-evolution Between Migratory Behavior and Beak Morphology in Hummingbird.”
+His UMBS talk is titled “How the Early Bird Catches the Worm: Co-evolution Between Migratory Behavior and Beak Morphology in a Hummingbird.”